apioo/psx/doc/design/command.rst

         }
     }

-The command can be executed from an controller or another command.
-If an required parameter is missing an exception gets thrown.
+The command can be executed from a controller or another command.
+If a required parameter is missing an exception gets thrown.

 .. code-block:: php